-Arbitration clauses in international contracts have become increasingly common.
+Arbitration clauses international contracts have become increasingly common.
 Many global companies include arbitration provisions in their standard, pre-printed documents, such as estimates, purchase orders, and invoices.
-Are these arbitration clauses effective in international commerce?
-The answer, surprisingly, is "probably not."
+Are these arbitration clauses effective international commerce?
+The answer, surprisingly, is “probably not.”

 Most international arbitration agreements are governed by the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the “New York Convention.”
 Over 140 countries adhere to the Convention, which governs international commercial arbitration agreements.
 The Convention requires a commercial arbitration agreement between international parties to be “an agreement in writing,” which is defined as, “an arbitral clause in a contract or arbitration agreement, signed by the parties or contained in an exchange of letters or telegrams.”